daniellga/harmonium/README.md

 The ALSA development files are required.
 These are provided as part of the libasound2-dev package on Debian and Ubuntu distributions and alsa-lib-devel on Fedora.

-In R, install harmonium:
+In R, install harmonium from github:
 `remotes::install_github("daniellga/harmonium/r-harmonium")`

+or from R-universe:
+`install.packages('harmonium', repos = 'https://daniellga.r-universe.dev')`

 ### Mac

 Install [Rustup](https://www.rust-lang.org/tools/install).

-In R, install harmonium:
+In R, install harmonium from github:
 `remotes::install_github("daniellga/harmonium/r-harmonium")`

+or from R-universe:
+`install.packages('harmonium', repos = 'https://daniellga.r-universe.dev')`